Azure/AzureStack-QuickStart-Templates/ad-non-ha/Readme.md

 + 	The images used to create this deployment are
 	+ 	AD - Latest Windows Server 2012 R2 Image
++	The VM size, storage type on which the VM is created , subnet and IP address can be updated before deployment.
++	All the resources will be deployed in the same location as the resource group.
 + 	The image configuration is defined in variables - details below - but the scripts that configure this deployment have only been tested with version mentioned above and may not work on other images.

 ## Deploying from Portal

 +	Login into Azurestack portal
 +	Click "New" -> "Custom" -> "Template deployment"
-+	Copy conent in azuredeploy.json, Click "Edit Tempalte" and paste content, then Click "Save"
++	Copy conent in azuredeploy.json, Click "Edit Template" and paste content, then Click "Save"
 +	Fill the parameters
 +	Click "Create new" to create new Resource Group
 +	Click "Create"